jaspermutsaerts-paqt/adaptable-code/docs/10-mocks-vs-fakes.md

 Using an interface makes it easier to make tests independent of remote connections.
-You could mock of course there are some disadvantages
+You could mock dependencies of course, but there are some disadvantages:

 - Each test (case) is responsible for setting up both expectations and return values
 - It might accept incorrect arguments or return incorrect